tikenn/kinome_toolbox/README.md

 * [Dexie](http://dexie.org/)
 * [jqMath](http://mathscribe.com/author/jqmath.html)

-In addition to this there are few default global functions that are created, and a few that are on the KINOME object.
+In addition to this there are number default global functions and objects that are created.

 <details>
 <summary>require(<i>url</i> [,<i>type</i> [,<i>cache</i>]])</summary>